acfoltzer/learngenomics.dev/docs/01-biological-foundations/03-transcription.md

 [the relevant advanced topics guide](../06-advanced-topics/alternative-splicing.md)).

-Variations in the exonic regions of the genome can significantly change which parts are used to assemble a protein, thereby, changing its function in a cell, like changing sugar to salt in a recipe.
+Variations in the exonic regions of the genome can significantly change which parts are used to assemble a protein, thereby changing its function in a cell like changing sugar to salt in a recipe.
 Variations in non-coding regions outside exonic sequencing are still important (examples of important non-coding genomic sequences include [transcription factor binding